Free Consultation / 24 Hours a Day - (614) 500-3836

 If you are convicted of a theft or fraud offense, potential consequences include incarceration, fines, difficulty obtaining and/or maintaining employment, professional licensure issues, and problems related to immigration.
 If you’re facing a misdemeanor or felony charge, the legal process can be challenging to navigate.
 To schedule a free, initial consultation of your case, contact Luftman, Heck & Associates today at (614) 500-3836.

-Common Theft Charges in Ohio
+Common Theft Charges in Columbus, Ohio

 The Columbus theft defense attorneys at Luftman, Heck & Associates assist people facing an array of theft and fraud charges, including: